trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 ### 1. Package Payload

 - `Application Files`: This section contains the necessary appllications required for the packaged application to run.
-These can be exes, DLLs, Config files, resource files or any other type of file.
+These can be EXEs, DLLs, Config files, resource files or any other type of file.

 ### 2. Footprint Files